Over-Run/overrungl/README.md

 ### Enable native access

 You must enable the access to restricted methods by adding a VM argument or a manifest attribute.
-The customizer has already included this.
+The customizer can generate a list of modules to be enabled.

 ```
 --enable-native-access=overrungl.core,...